Lola T140

 (1968-1970)

-Cars likely to be second-hand include those of SouthEast Div drivers Gary Belcher (who may have driven the O'Neil car before it went to Newlin) and John Hood.
-Hood, as a Floridian driving a yellow T140, is very likely to have acquired fellow Floridian Gunn's yellow T140.
-That may only leave Phillips' 140/10 and that late-season car missing.
+Cars likely to be second-hand include those of SouthEast Div drivers Gary Belcher (who may have driven the O'Neil car briefly before it went to Newlin) and John Hood.
+Hood, as a Floridian driving a yellow T140, is very likely to have acquired fellow Floridian Gunn's yellow T140, which means that all the cars can be accounted for

 Lola T140